Dhanush-AI-DS/HTML-Assignment/README.md

 ````
 ````
 ## Result:
-   Thus a creating web page image using Html is successfull .
+  The Creating a webpage image using Html is Sucessfully Executed.